xcp_d.interfaces.plotting module

 • preprocessed_bold (a pathlike object or string representing an existing file) – Preprocessed BOLD file, after mean-centering and detrending using only the low-motion volumes.

 • standardize (a boolean) – Whether to standardize the data or not.
-If False, then the preferred DCAN version of the plot will be generated, where the BOLD data are not rescaled, and the carpet plot has color limits of -600 and 600.
+If False, then the preferred DCAN version of the plot will be generated, where the BOLD data are not rescaled, and the carpet plot has color limits from the 2.5th percentile to the 97.5th percentile.
 If True, then the BOLD data will be z-scored and the color limits will be -2 and 2.

 Optional Inputs: